chancehl/mochi-ts/README.md

 ```
 ~/workshop/mochi/cli$ mochi-cli create "react-component" --destination ./tmp

-Mochi will now prompt you to provide values for the following tokens found in your .mochi.mdx file(s): COMPONENT_NAME, TYPE_NAME
+Mochi will now prompt you to provide values for the following tokens found in your .mochi.mdx file(s): COMPONENT_NAME

 COMPONENT_NAME => Calendar
-TYPE_NAME => CalendarView

 🥳 Success!
 Thank you for using mochi-cli 😍
 ╔═══════════════════════╤═══════════════════════════╤═══════════════════════╗